-In some circumstances, the difficult may reject the raised issues.
-Ask why they feel this way, and if the reasons seem in conflict with discussions with other or company guidelines, then they may have problems accepting their behaviour and trying to rectify it.
+In some circumstances, the difficult employee may reject the raised issues.
+Ask why they feel this way, and if the reasons seem in conflict with discussions with other employees or company guidelines, then they may have problems accepting their behaviour and trying to rectify it.

 If they acknowledge their behaviour, ask them what they think would be an appropriate solution for it, before suggesting one of your own.
 This helps them to take ownership of the problem and accept it as something they need to change.

-With sincere encouragement and coaching most can excel far beyond their previous capabilities.
+With sincere encouragement and coaching most employees can excel far beyond their previous capabilities.
 Giving them something to work towards, painting a picture for them (figuratively) and coaching them through the process will make them feel like they have support, and the change is positive.

-The will take some time to adapt, as they “try on” the new behaviour.
+The employee will take some time to adapt, as they “try on” the new behaviour.
 This is an important time to give feedback via encouragement and outlining what they can improve on.
 Don’t criticise.

 Step 7: If all else fails, cut ties

 During this time, there needs to be documented history of their behaviour and written feedback.
-Company protocol should be to give the a trial period in order to address their behaviour, with feedback from their manager.
+Company protocol should be to give the employee a trial period in order to address their behaviour, with feedback from their manager.

 If no changes occur, then they need to be terminated.
 Remember that most people want to do the right thing and will attempt to correct their behaviour (especially if they’re employed during tougher economic times and unemployment is high).

-In any case, it’s important for managers to handle all of the above professionally for the benefit of the , other (as they’ll take note of how it’s handled) and the company as a whole.
+In any case, it’s important for managers to handle all of the above professionally for the benefit of the employee , other employees (as they’ll take note of how it’s handled) and the company as a whole.

-Understanding the situation clearly, discussing, offering feedback and input on how to resolve the situation in a timely manner will ensure the problem is either resolved (often creating a stronger bond in the team if done successfully), or swiftly dealt with to give space for a new .
+Understanding the situation clearly, discussing, offering feedback and input on how to resolve the situation in a timely manner will ensure the problem is either resolved (often creating a stronger bond in the team if done successfully), or swiftly dealt with to give space for a new employee .